Are you looking to troubleshoot NEXT problems? Why not try:

-Case Study 1 – Marginal NEXT Pass on a DSX CableAnalyzer
+- Case Study 1 - Marginal NEXT Pass on a DTX CableAnalyzer

-Case Study 2 – NEXT Fails on DSX CableAnalyzer due to Cable
+- Case Study 2 - NEXT Fails on DTX CableAnalyzer due to cable

-Case Study 5 – NEXT Fails on DSX CableAnalyzer due to a termination issue
+- Case Study 5 - NEXT Fails on DTX CableAnalyzer due to a termination issue

-If wires are not tightly twisted, the results is Near End Crosstalk (NEXT).
+If wires are not tightly twisted, the result is Near End Crosstalk (NEXT).
 Most of us have experienced a telephone call where we could hear another conversation faintly in the background.
 This is crosstalk.
-In fact the name crosstalk derives from the telephone application where ‘talk’ came ‘across’.
+In fact, the name crosstalk derives from telephony applications where 'talk' came 'across'.
 In LANs, NEXT occurs when a strong signal on one pair of wires is picked up by an adjacent pair of wires.
-NEXT is the proportion of the transmitted signal that is electromagnetically coupled back into the received signal.
+NEXT is the portion of the transmitted signal that is electromagnetically coupled back into the received signal.

-Since NEXT is a measure of the difference in signal strength between a disturbing pair and a disturbed pair, a larger number (less crosstalk) is more desirable that a smaller number (more crosstalk).
-Because NEXT varies significantly with frequency, it is important to measure it across a range of frequencies, from 1 to 100 MHz for Category 5E and up to 500 MHz for Category 6A.
-If you look at the NEXT on a 50 meter segment of twisted pair cabling, it has a characteristic “roller coaster going uphill” shape.
+Since NEXT is a measure of difference in signal strength between a disturbing pair and a disturbed pair, a larger number (less crosstalk) is more desirable than a smaller number (more crosstalk).
+Because NEXT varies significantly with frequency, it is important to measure it across a range of frequencies, typically 1 100 MHz.
+If you look at the NEXT on a 50 meter segment of twisted pair cabling, it has a characteristic "roller coaster going uphill" shape.
 That is, it varies up and down significantly, while generally increasing in magnitude.
 This is because twisted pair coupling becomes less effective for higher frequencies.

-The field tester should compare successive readings across the frequency range against a typical pass/fail line, such as the Category 6A specification we see here.
-If the measured value of the NEXT crosses the pass/fail line at any point, then the link does not meet the stated requirement.
-Since NEXT characteristics are unique to each end of the link, NEXT is measured in both directions.
+The field tester should compare successive readings across the frequency range against a typical pass/fail line, such as the Class D specification.
+If the NEXT curve crosses the pass/fail line at any point, then the link does not meet the stated requirement.
+Since NEXT characteristics are unique to each end of the link, six NEXT results should be obtained at each end.

-In many cases, excessive crosstalk is due to poorly twisted terminationsat the connection points.
+In many cases, excessive crosstalk is due to poorly twisted terminations at connection points.

 It is essential to maintain the design performance of connecting hardware when terminated to a balanced twisted-pair cable, and this shall be achieved by terminating the appropriate connecting hardware for that balanced twisted-pair cable in accordance with the connecting hardware manufacturer’s instructions.
 Where no connecting hardware manufacturer’s instructions exist, then the cable geometry shall be maintained as close as possible to the connecting hardware, and its cable termination points and the maximum pair un-twist for the balanced twisted-pair cable termination shall be in accordance with table 1.